Skip to main content

 My name is Miabo Enyadike.
 I am a top International artist, the founder of ArtMiabo (since 1992).
 My unique Art style is to work with different mediums, to create art and craft from simple objects which is collected by patrons all over the world.

 Miabo was born in Port Harcourt, Rivers State Nigeria in West Africa.
-I have a Bachelors (honours) degree in fine & applied arts since 1992.
+I have a Bachelors (honors) degree in fine & applied arts since 1992.

-• What’s your favourite piece of work that you have created?
+• What’s your favorite piece of work that you have created?
 (Including a photo would be great!)

-There are several fantastic favourite pieces of my work all through the years.
+There are several fantastic favorite pieces of my work all through the years.
 Right now I’m loving my repurposed mattress spring art.

-• Do you have a favourite artist?
+• Do you have a favorite artist?
 If yes, what draws you to that person’s work?

-Pablo Picasso is my favourite, he truly was a very versatile artist, that has inspired not only me but others.
+Pablo Picasso is my favorite, he truly was a very versatile artist, that has inspired not only me but others.

 • Can you remember one of the first things you drew/sculpted/painted/photographed etc.?
 What makes it memorable?